Book Magic Mysteries: Traditional mysteries with a cozy twist

 When Cora turned eighteen, she escaped the whispers and sidelong glances, leaving behind her beloved Aunt Rose, the family business, Books by Bequest, and the books that haunted her.

 Now, fifteen years later, Aunt Rose has summoned her home.
 Lily’s high school boyfriend, now a best-selling author, has returned to write an exposé on Lily’s disappearance, churning up the past like a storm-ravaged ocean.
 On top of that, developers are trying to force Rose to sell the family’s lighthouse on Cape Misery.
 Cora is prepared to do anything to defend her family’s past, but nothing can prepare her for the danger lurking in the sleepy coastal town of Laurel Point.
 Only the family gift—Cora’s book magic—can save her and unmask a killer.

 How this series came to be…

-Wendy Lyn Watson is one of my best friends.
+Wendy Lyn Watson and I are close friends.
 We met after I first moved from California to North Texas and have been friends ever since.
 I’ve since moved to North Carolina, but for me, Wendy is one of those people that, no matter how much time has passed and no matter where life takes us, when we talk or see each other, we fall right back into the rhythm we had.
 I treasure her.